 - Cleaning supplies

-- Craft or hobby supplies, including glues, adhesives, paint strippers, varnishes
+- Craft or hobby supplies, including wood stains, glues, adhesives, paint strippers, varnishes

 - Aerosol spray